What is the best scope for .22-250?

 2. Vortex Diamondback 4-12×40: Best Bang-for-buck Scope

 The Vortex Diamondback has all the features of a $500 scope at a FRACTION of the price.

-For example, the XR fully multi-coated lenses maximizes light transmission while the XD extra-low dispersion glass brings unparallel resolution — almost as if looking out of a 4k display.
+The XR fully multi-coated lenses maximizes light transmission while the XD extra-low dispersion glass brings unparalleled resolution — almost as if looking out of a 4k display.